 As noted above, a critical step to fair and equitable rates is the implementation of a fixed charge for residential customers to recover fixed costs that do not vary with usage.
 In 2013, the Legislature enacted Assembly Bill (AB) 327, which permitted a modest fixed charge subject to an inflation-adjusted cap.
-More recently, in 2022, the legislature enacted AB 205, which eliminated the cap on the fixed charge and, instead, authorizes the Commission to implement an income-graduated fixed charge (IGFC) with at least three income categories wherein customers with higher incomes pay higher fixed charge amounts.
-AB 205 also authorized the Commission to do away with the "Composite Tier 1 Methodology" it has utilized historically for designing tiered rates.
+More recently, in 2022, the legislature enacted AB 205, which eliminated the cap on the fixed charge and, instead, authorizes the Commission to implement an income-graduated fixed charge (IGFC) with at least three income categories wherein customers with higher incomes pay higher fixed charge amounts.4 AB 205 also authorized the Commission to do away with the "Composite Tier 1 Methodology" it has utilized historically for designing tiered rates.
 This methodology has the effect of restricting the use of fixed charge revenues for the sole purpose of reducing Tier 1 rates while leaving upper-tier rates unchanged - which acts as a barrier to the achievement of the state's electrification goals by severely limiting the ability of such rate structures with fixed charges to incentivize customers to purchase electric appliances/equipment.

 PG&E supports having a fixed monthly charge in residential rates, and applauds the further rate reforms enacted in AB 205.
 Residential fixed charges are consistent with rate design policies adopted by public utility regulators around the country and are similar to the fixed monthly charges that have been in all of PG&E's non-residential rates for decades.
 The addition of a fixed charge to residential rates will result in a more cost-based rate design that will spread costs to customers in a more equitable way based on the fixed costs to serve them.
 More importantly, the resulting volumetric electric rates will be lower and closer to marginal costs of service, providing critical incentives for customers to switch to cleaner electric appliances and equipment.
 PG&E is actively participating now in the Commission's Demand Flexibility OIR proceeding (R.22-07-005), wherein the details of how the IGFC will be designed and implemented will be determined.
+Per AB 205, the Commission must issue a final decision authorizing a fixed charge for residential rates no later than July 1, 2024.